A finite volume scheme for the local sensing chemotaxis model: Uniform estimates

 \section{Uniform estimates}

 In this section we establish some uniform estimates on the solutions to the scheme~\eqref{2.schu}--\eqref{2.schv}.
 The main idea, as exposed formally in Section~\ref{sec.keyest}, is to combine the entropy inequality~\eqref{2.EI} together with a duality estimate.
-Following~\cite[Section 2.1]{BLT21}, we first bound from below the term $-uv$ appearing in the definition of the entropy functional.
-Roughly speaking, this is done by estimating the $(H^1)'(\Omega)$ norm of $u-\langle u \rangle$ thanks to the relation
+Following~\cite[Section 2.1]{BLT21}, we first bound from below the term $-uv$ appearing in the definition of the entropy functional. { Roughly speaking, this is done by estimating the $(H^1)'(\Omega)$ norm of $u-\langle u \rangle$ thanks to the relation \eqref{eq:identity_Hdual}.} Thereby, we need to adapt this approach at the discrete level.
+For this purpose, we introduce some discrete counterpart $N$ of the norm $\|\cdot\|_{(H^1)'(\Omega)}$.
+We first define the subset $\widetilde{\Hi}_\T$ of $\Hi_\T$ as